mit-orcd/slurm-docker-cluster-with-cursor/examples/example_basic_cluster/README.md

-# Docker Compose Generator Examples

-This directory contains example scripts demonstrating how to use the Docker Compose Generator.

-## Example Script: generate_example.py
+# Basic Slurm Cluster Example

-This script demonstrates how to generate a Docker Compose file for a Slurm cluster with configurable compute nodes and login memory.
+This example demonstrates how to generate a basic Slurm cluster configuration with configurable compute nodes and login memory.

+## Files

+- `generate_example.py`: Script to generate the Docker Compose configuration
+- `Dockerfile`: Base image configuration for the Slurm nodes

-### Usage
+## Usage

 ```bash
 # Generate with default settings (4 nodes, 24GB login memory)